dfrencham/dfrencham.github.io/_posts/2014-01-06-belkin-wemo-light-switch-review.md

 Integration
 -----------
 As a software developer, I was keen to attempt to integrate with the WeMo switch.
 Unfortunately Belkin don?t provide a public API!
 I was hoping there would be a REST or SOAP service I could work with.
-That means our options for integration are limited to third party services supported by the WeMo LOL which includes IFTTT (mentioned above).
+That means our options for integration are limited to third party services supported by the WeMo - which includes IFTTT (mentioned above).

 For my integration test, I integrated my home alarm system with the switch.
 When my alarm is armed at night time, the WeMo Switch turns on my outside light.
 In more detail, when I arm my alarm, an email is sent saying "Alarm Armed at (time)".
 I added a Google script to my Gmail account to check if it is after sunset, and if it is, send a second email saying "Alarm Armed (Night)".